 - Dumbbell Skull crushers: 2–3 sets of 12 repetitions.

 - Incline Dumbbell Curls: 2–3 sets of 10 repetitions.

 - Dumbbell wrist curls: 2 sets of 20 reps.

 - Dumbbell wrist extensions: 2 sets of 20 reps.

 Bodyweight Arm Workout

 Building bigger arms without weights is fairly simple.
 You combine pressing movements, such as push-ups and dips, with pulling movements, such as chin-ups and pull-ups.
 These exercises can all be done without weights.
 And with just those two movement patterns, your shoulders, biceps, triceps, and forearms will all grow.

-The problem is, isolation lifts correspond better with the functions of our arm muscles.
-Your arms would grow about twice as fast if you could train them directly with biceps curls, triceps extensions, wrist curls, and wrist extensions.
+Isolation lifts are better at engaging your arm muscles.
+Your arms will grow about twice as fast if you train them directly with biceps curls, triceps extensions, wrist curls, and wrist extensions.